Skyscanner/backpack-android/docs/Calendar/README.md

 When `selectionType` is `SelectionType.RANGE` the calendar will allow a date range.
 When `selectionType` is `SelectionType.SINGLE_DAY` the calendar will allow a single date.
 In both cases, the handling of the selection will done in `onRangeSelected()` as in the example above.

+## Theme Props

+- `calendarDateSelectedBackgroundColor`
+- `calendarDateSelectedRangeBackgroundColor`
+- `calendarDateSelectedTextColor`

+Styles can be changed globally through `bpkCalendarStyle`.
+Check [theming](https://github.com/Skyscanner/backpack-android/blob/master/docs/THEMING.md) for more information.